keredson/DKO/README.md

     Bug bug = Bug.ALL.with(Bug.FK_REPORTER_USER, User.FK_MANAGER).first();
     System.out.println(bug.getReporterFK().getManagerFK().getName());

-Server-side updates of course:
+Server-side updates are supported of course:

     long count = Bug.ALL
         .where(Bug.LAST_UPDATED.lt(new Date(2010,06,30)))
         .set(Bug.PRIORITY, 0)
         .update();

-You get the drill.
+As are deletes, inserts, etc.  You get the drill.
 Virtually all SQL operations you care about are supported.
 Here are some highlights:

  - Transactions
  - SQL Functions
+ - Joins (FK based and non-FK based)
  - Inner Queries
  - Temp Tables
  - Aggregation / Counting